-In association with KMF Training, I am pleased to announce that you can now take the Award in Education and Training online.
+In association with KMF Training, I am pleased to announce that you can now work towards the Level 3 Award in Education and Training (AET) qualification online.

 The full amount is payable in advance via the KMF Training website via PayPal (you don’t need a PayPal account to make a purchase).